qiichos/poc-issue-driven-documentation/contents/api-reference.md

 # API Reference

-This document contains the API reference for our system.
+This document contains the API reference for our system

-## Authenticationa
+## Authentication

-All API calls require authentication using GitHub tokenssss
+All API calls require authentication using GitHub tokens

 ### Headers